|

 reality in their work environment is a reductionist/local optima one.

-How do
+How do we know

-we know this?
-Think back to your
+this?
+Think back to your response to

-the introduction.
+introduction.
 It looked like this.

-diagram didn’t produce howls of concern indicates that for most people it is a
+That this diagram didn’t produce howls of concern indicates that for

-This is a model of the reductionist/local optima approach.
-In fact we are quite used to seeing our
+optima approach.
+In fact we are quite

-world subdivided like this.
+used to seeing our world subdivided like this.

-If our
+If our own map

-own map of reality was different, then many people would have been searching
+of reality was different, then many people would have been searching

 initially for something maybe more like the following view.

-systemic/global optimum view.
-This is not
+This is a systemic/global optimum view.
+This is not to say that such a view or map

-to say that such a view or map isn’t possible, it’s just that for the
+isn’t possible, it’s just that for the majority of us, given our experience

-isn’t the first thing that enters our mind.
+and dare I say it – our training, this isn’t the first thing that enters our

-If we
+If we can be

-everything in all of the departments under their control, then perhaps there
+all of the departments under their control, then perhaps there is a very real

-is a very real danger that we only know how to locally optimize?
+danger that we only know how to locally optimize?
 Perhaps there is a very real danger that we

 can’t see or think in systemic/global optimum terms?
 Let’s investigate this thought a little